 The long running detox program at Cygnet Hospital Harrogate, Detox 5, was based on the BONDS protocol (Beaini Opiate Naltrexone Detoxification System).
-The BONDS protocols are now the basis of a new treatment service, The BONDS Clinic, treating:
+The BONDS protocols are now the basis of a new treatment service, The BONDS Clinic, Yorkshire, treating:

 Here is the abstract of the published research on BONDS.
 The full paper was published in Addiction Biology October 2000.

 A COMPRESSED OPIATE DETOXIFICATION REGIME WITH NALTREXONE MAINTENANCE: TOLERANCE, RISK ASSESSMENT AND ABSTINENCE

 BEAINI AY, LANGSTAFF P, CARR MP, CROSSFIELD JN, SWEENEY RC